What Is an SSL Certificate? Everything You Need to Know

 What Is an SSL certificate?

-SSl Certificates are nowadays considered essential elements of every website, and their understanding and deployment is very important for webmasters.
+Today, SSl Certificates are considered essential elements of every website, and their understanding and deployment is very important for webmasters.
 SSL is actually short for Secure Sockets Layer, a security technology that oversees the creation of a secure connection from a website to the visitor.
 It is considered very important and is used for several purposes from a webmaster’s standpoint:

-• Safety As the data is encrypted, there is no way that a third-party can hijack the data stream and read the content and interactions of the users.
+• Safety.
+As the data is encrypted, there is no way that a third-party can hijack the data stream and read the content and interactions of the users.

-• Authenticity Having an active SSL Certificate gives a sense of trust to the visitors and is deemed an important factor by the search engines in their ranking assessment.
+• Authenticity.
+Having an active SSL Certificate gives a sense of trust to the visitors and is deemed an important factor by the search engines in their ranking assessment.

 Another distinctive feature of individual certificates is their level of validity, the three different options are the following: